OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 When it comes to creating OpenShift project please conform to a convention that allows to identify your project.
 The convention is that the project should be named `username-exercise`.
 For insatance if you are `user7` and are working on `exercise C` then name your project `user7-exercisec`.
-This avoids name clashes and makes it easier or the workshop organisers to step in and assist.
+This avoids name clashes and makes it easier for the workshop organisers to step in and assist.

 ## Accessing the oc command line tool